When Should You Pay a Roofer?

 Like any significant transaction (think earnest money in real estate); A deposit is just a pledge to the roofing contractor that you’ll purchase a roof.

+It depends on the job.
+Larger projects may require larger deposits.
+But typically a deposit should not exceed 1/3 of the total cost of the roofing project.
 Regardless of the deposit amount, remember this: Pay everything with a check or credit NOT cash.
 A check or credit card create a record of money paid for your roof, whereas cash is more difficult to track.
 Meaning you’re going to have a hard time if the roofer goofs up and a dispute arises.